 - being found guilty of a serious offence or tax offence

-What is unsatisfactory professional misconduct?
+What is unsatisfactory professional conduct?

 This is the second most serious charge a solicitor can face.
 It generally involves a consistent or substantial failure to reach or maintain a reasonable standard of competence and diligence in the practise of law.